 Make sure you keep a record of customer feedback.
 It’s a helpful way for you to advertise your business without having to spend.
 This time, the adverts are coming from the customers themselves.

-Established clients will have the option to let you use their logos as badges as well.
+Established clients will have the option to let you use their logo design as badges as well.
 It’s a nonverbal way of saying, “Hey, we’ve worked with these guys and they liked us”.

 Take Marketo’s landing page as an example.
 For context, Marketo is a Service-as-a-Platform automated marketing platform.
 Above, you can see the overall layout of the page.